 There are also surgical approaches to treat severe obesity that are becoming increasingly accepted and could become competitors against our investigational drug candidate, QNEXA.
 Two of the most well established surgical procedures are gastric bypass surgery and adjustable gastric banding.
-In February 2011, the FDA approved the use of a lap band in patients with a BMI of 35 without co-morbidities and 30 with co-morbidities.
-The lowering of the BMI requirement will make more overweight and obese patients eligible for lap band surgery.
+In February 2011, the FDA approved the use of a lap band in patients with a BMI of 30 (from 35) with co-morbidities.
+The lowering of the BMI requirement will make more obese patients eligible for lap band surgery.
+It is indicated for use in adult patients who have failed more conservative weight reduction alternatives, such as supervised diet, exercise and behavior modification programs.
+Patients who elect to have this surgery must make the commitment to accept significant changes in their eating habits for the rest of their lives.
 The potential impact on QNEXA and/or other weight loss pharmacotherapy is unknown.
 In addition, other potential approaches that utilize various implantable devices or surgical tools are in development.
 Some of these approaches are in late stage development and may be approved for marketing.
 If approved, the companies that market these drugs may have substantially greater resources than we have.